 The Angel Hotel Deluxe suite is stunning.
 As a listed building the rooms have not been altered but this layout worked perfectly.
 A large and very comfy looking bed at the top of the room.
 Leading on to a sofa area facing a large flat screen TV on the wall.
 And a door leading to my en-suite bathroom, with awesome shower and a bath.
 I do love my baths!

-My room is well lit by two large windows with the heaviest curtains I’ve ever drawn.
+My room is well-lit by two large windows with the heaviest curtains I’ve ever drawn.
 At the far end of the room, a desk which would have made a perfect place to work from…. had I not settled for a spot on the sofa with my laptop.

 The coffee table had a welcome tray with water and a selection of tempting fruit, much healthier for me as I had been eating a lot of chocolate!.
-There was also a huge plant pot display which looked lovely but I had to relocate it to the floor so I could spread my work out on the table.
+There was also a huge plant pot display which looked lovely but I had to move it to the floor so I could spread my work out on the table.

 Breakfast at The Angel Hotel

-Breakfast was included with my room but they also offer breakfast for guests not staying at the hotel.
+Breakfast was included in my room but they also offer breakfast for guests not staying at the hotel.
 As you find in most hotels there’s a continental breakfast buffet area.
 You can help yourself to cereal, fruit juices and baked goods from The Angel Bakery across the road.

-In addition, you can order items off the menu.
+In addition, you can order items from the menu.
 There’s pretty much every breakfast combination that you could think of.
 From a Full English to poached eggs with hollandaise sauce (that’s what I opted for).

 The ladies serving breakfast were particularly attentive and lovely.
 I was seconds from getting up to top my apple juice when she appeared from nowhere and offered to refill my glass.
-It’s like I’d summoned her with magic apple juice powers, ha ha!
+It’s like I’d summoned her with magic apple juice powers, haha!

-Facilities at The Angel Hotel
+Facilities at The Angel Hotel Abergavenny

 The Angel Hotel has plenty of areas to sit and relax.
 There is a cosy lounge to sit and read or enjoy a drink next to reception.
 And a homely bar with an open fire where you can opt to have breakfast if you prefer.